JamesWWilson/JamesWWilson.github.io/_posts/2020-12-03-Jeopardy-Contestants-Case-Study-Pt-1.md

 perfect representations, they get to the meat of the stories and will work for our purposes.

-### @CoolJepStories Twitter Archive

-To extract data from a Twitter account, first set up a developer account.
+First, set up a Twitter developer account to extract data their site.
 Once you have credentials, you can build a simple script using the Tweepy package in Python to extract tweets from specified accounts.

 ```python
 # -*- coding: utf-8 -*-